imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 ## The connection to LLMs

-Am I agruing that LLMs work via Saltatory Consciousness, and are conscious?
+Am I arguing that LLMs work via Saltatory Consciousness, and are conscious?
 Not at all.
 I only want to illustrate that biological consciousness is highly counterintuitive.
 We don't know how consciousness works, and therefore we can't appeal to